ember-codemods/ember-modules-codemod/README.md

 # Ember Modules Codemod

-This codemod uses [`jscodeshift`](https://github.com/facebook/jscodeshift) to update an Ember application to use the JavaScript (ES6) module syntax.
+This codemod uses [`jscodeshift`](https://github.com/facebook/jscodeshift) to update an Ember application to import framework code using module syntax, as proposed in [RFC 176: JavaScript Module API](https://github.com/emberjs/rfcs/pull/176).
 It can update apps that use the global `Ember`, and will eventually also support apps using [ember-cli-shims][shims].

 [shims]: https://github.com/ember-cli/ember-cli-shims